Distance: 48-mile loop

 From Point Reyes Station you can make a longer loop by continuing south on Hwy 1 and turning L at Olema onto Sir Francis Drake Blvd.
 This route will take you through the prettiest and most treacherous stretch of Sir Francis Drake, past the stunning Samuel P. Taylor State Park trees.
 The road is scarily narrow, the traffic is pitiless, and the shoulder non-existent, but the previously-dreadful road surface has now been repaved (in 2014).
 And wow, those trees… Stop off at the State Park to stroll, get water, or spend the night if you’re touring.
 Turn L on Nicasio Valley Rd. to get back to your car.

 A word about Spring Hill Rd.
 It parallels Chileno Valley Rd, the best road in the area, so you might be tempted to make a loop going out Chileno and back on Spring Hill.
 Be warned: they took all the terrible road surface in Marin and put it on Spring Hill Rd.
 You will suffer.
 But the flip side is, because of that, it’s car-free, so you will have the road to yourself, and it’s very scenic.
 If you get into the right mood, it can be a very pleasant experience—like backpacking.

 Afterthoughts: This area is typically hot in the summer, but it can be windy and/or foggy, and the stretch along Tomales Bay can catch an on-shore breeze that bites, so take an extra layer of clothing.
-The last time I rode these roads, it was August and the temperature was 61 degrees at 1 pm.
+The last time I rode these roads, it was August and the temperature on Hwy 1 was 61 degrees at 1 pm.